-This service-level alert is triggered if the HDFS capacity utilization exceeds the configured critical threshold.
-It uses the check_hdfs_capacity plugin.
+This service-level alert is triggered if the HDFS capacity utilization exceeds the configured critical threshold (80% warn, 90% critical).
+It uses the check_hdfs_capacity.php plugin which checks the NameNode JMX Servlet for the CapacityUsed and CapacityRemaining properties.

 • Cluster storage is full